jakop345/cloudron-box/docs/references/selfhosting.md

 Provide S3 backup credentials in the `Settings` page.

-Create a bucket in S3.
+Create a bucket in S3 (You have to have an account at [AWS](https://aws.amazon.com/)).
 The bucket can be setup to periodically delete old backups by adding a lifecycle rule using the AWS console.
 S3 supports both permanent deletion or moving objects to the cheaper Glacier storage class based on an age attribute.
 With the current daily backup schedule a setting of two days should be sufficient